rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

  <!-- but that such impacts might originate from the DL research community is useful in that -->

-In this context, some prospective research questions to be addressed might be:
+Some prospective research questions to be addressed might be:

 - How does the amount of funding and participation in the AI Safety community affect progress in AI Safety?
 - How large is the AI Safety community relative to the general AI/DL research community?
 How will this change?